webplatform/docs/html/elements/body/index.md

 |Safari_mobile_prefixed_version=
 }}
 |Notes_rows={{Compatibility Notes Row
-|Browser=Internet Explorer / Windows
+|Browser=Internet Explorer (Windows)
 |Version=8+
 |Note=The value of the 'background' attribute depends on the current document compatibility mode.
 }}{{Compatibility Notes Row
-|Browser=Internet Explorer / Windows
+|Browser=Internet Explorer (Windows)
 |Version=6
 |Note=When you use the !DOCTYPE declaration to specify standards-compliant mode, this object no longer represents the entire surface onto which a document's contents can be rendered.
 The object can obtain its size from its content, or you can set its size explicitly like a div object.
+}}{{Compatibility Notes Row
+|Browser=Internet Explorer (Windows)
+|Version=6+
+|Note=As of Microsoft Internet Explorer 6, when you use the !DOCTYPE declaration to specify standards-compliant mode, the body object can obtain its size from its content, or you can set its size explicitly—like a div object, for example.
+In standards-compliant mode, the html element represents the entire surface onto which a document's contents can be rendered.
 When the !DOCTYPE declaration does not specify standards-compliant mode, and with earlier versions of Windows Internet Explorer, the body object represents the entire surface onto which a document's contents can be rendered.
 The size of the body object cannot be changed and is equal to the size of the window.
 Margins you set on this object are rendered inside the border and scrollbars of the object.
 }}
 }}
 {{See_Also_Section